onap/integration/docs/integration-CICD.rst

 .. important::
    Integration team deals with 2 different CI/CD systems.

-  - jenkins CI/CD, CI managed by LF IT and CD by Integration team
+  - Jenkins CI/CD, CI managed by LF IT and CD by Integration team
-  - gitlab-ci managed by Integration and OOM team
+  - GitLab-ci managed by Integration and OOM team

 Continuous Integration
 ----------------------

 The CI part provides the following features:

-- Repository Verification (format of the INFO.yaml)
+- Repository verification (format of the INFO.yaml)
-- Patchset verification thank to json/yaml/python/go/rst/md linters.
+- Patchset verification thanks to json/yaml/python/go/rst/md linters.
 These Jenkins verification jobs are hosted in the ci-management repository.
 They can vote +1/-1 on patchset submission.
 Integration team systematically enables linters on any new repository